-B2B sales and marketing professionals are always on the lookout for new tricks of the trade to help drive customer and overall business growth.
+B2B sales and inbound marketing professionals are always on the lookout for new tricks of the trade to help drive customer and overall business growth.
 Sometimes, though, the ample amount of resources at our fingertips can make it hard to differentiate between valuable advice and tips that should go in one ear and out the other.

 One such piece of advice that places marketers in opposite corners of the ring is the decision of whether or not to gate content created for the customer.
 When content is gated, it's essentially locked and hidden from consumers.
 However, they can still get to it if they use their key—their email address and name.
 In return for inputting those two things, consumers are rewarded with valuable, thought-provoking content.
 Ungated content, on the other hand, places no such restrictions on information.
 The door is left wide open, so everyone and anyone can access this material for free.

 Benefits of Gating Content

 By creating content like blog posts, marketers drive top-level-funnel traffic to their organization's website.
 Once there, customers are encouraged to consume more content through calls to action, which will allow them to download informative eBooks, white papers, etc. The goal of this process never changes—to add value and build long-lasting relationships that will eventually increase revenue.
 According to a B2B Content Marketing and Lead Report conducted by Starfleet Media, respondents said roughly 80% of their major marketing content is gated.